Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Methods for computing the phase diagram in the presence of mixing

 which is finite and is all that is required to render the observables of interest in this work finite.
 Thus, the chiral condensate in the vacuum $\so$ will be used as the physical scale to construct dimensionless ratios for all other quantities in this work.

-Since the gap equation for $\Hw$ \eqref{eq:GapOmega} vanishes in the vacuum, $\lambda_V$ can only be fixed by working at $\mu \neq 0$, e.g., by imposing a value for $\Hw$ at a non-vanishing $\mu$ and $T = 0$.
-Alternatively, we could tune $\lambda_V$ to the inverse mass of the physical isoscalar vector meson, as is common in phenomenological models, see, e.g., \Rcite{Haensch:2023sig}.
-Such a treatment would, however, be inconsistent compared to the treatment of $\lambda_S$, which cannot be tuned to a phenomenological value for $m_\sigma$ because of the renormalization procedure, where $1/\lambda_S \sim \Lambda$.
-Since we consider the action \eqref{eq:FFmodel} as a toy model for the mixing of scalar and vector modes, we prefer not to apply a phenomenologically motivated parameter setting.
-Instead, we do not fix $\lambda_V$ but treat it as a free parameter to study its influence on the phase diagram of the theory similar to, e.g., \Rcite{Sasaki:2006ws, Redlich:2007rw}.
+The gap equation for $\Hw$ \eqref{eq:GapOmega} does not contain a divergent vacuum contribution, such that imposing a renormalization prescription in the common way is not possible\footnote{Also, to the knowledge of the author there is no alternative way of renormalizing this coupling in the literature.}.
+Moreover, the \cref{eq:GapOmega} yields $\Hw = 0$ as the only solution in the vacuum.
+Thus, $\lambda_V$ can only be fixed by working at $\mu \neq 0$, e.g., by imposing a value for $\Hw$ at a non-vanishing $\mu$ and $T = 0$.
+Since we consider the action \eqref{eq:FFmodel} as a toy model for the mixing of scalar and vector modes, we do not fix $\lambda_V$ but treat it as a free parameter to study its influence on the phase diagram of the theory similar to \Rcite{Sasaki:2006ws, Redlich:2007rw}.